 Restricted/Reserved for Student Activities - This balance represents available resources to be used for the extracurricular activity funds raised by the students.

-Restricted/Reserved for Medical Assistance - This balance represents available resources to be used for medical assistance expenditures (Minnesota Statutes 125A.21, subd.
-3).
+Restricted/Reserved for Operating Capital - This balance represents available resources in the General Fund to be used to purchase equipment and facilities.